 erases all her words

-and the residual luxury of her skin burns into mine
+and the residual luxury of her skin melts into mine

-like fresh sails on familiar sea, made foreign
+like fresh sails on a familiar sea, made foreign

 her cinnamon fingers and amber eyes seize my ribs

-and crush me with grace, and other soft movements
+crushing me with grace, and the other soft movements

 my soul’s repose for which